-1.4Organization
+1.4 Organization

-Section 1: This section's purpose is to provide an Introduction to Tic-Tac-Math as well as to provide an overview of this document.

-Section 2: Details the overall description of the project by detailing the functionality of Tic-Tac-Math.
+This first section of the SRS document provides an introduction to Tic-Tac-Math as well as provides an overview of this document.
+Section 2 details the overall description of the project by outlining the functionality of Tic-Tac-Math.
 Its purpose is to describe in detail how the game will look and behave.

-Section 3: This section focuses on specific requirements for the game and provides a list of all the game needs.

-Section 4: Various models and diagrams that represent the game's structure and behavior are shown here, such as use case diagrams, sequence diagrams, and class diagrams.

-Section 5: Prototypes and information about them including sample scenarios.

-Section 6: References to sources used for the game and surrounding system
+Section 3 focuses on specific requirements for the game and provides a list of all the game needs.
+Section 4 contains various models and diagrams that represent the game's structure and behavior.
+These diagrams include use case diagrams, sequence diagrams, and class diagrams.
+Section 5 goes into detail on the prototype that was developed and also details some sample scenarios a user might encounter.
+Section 6 contains references to sources used for the game and surrounding system.
+Finally, section 7 contains the point of contact.

-Section 7: Point of contact

-Organizational Structure:

-- 1. Introduction

-- 1. Purpose

-- 2. Scope

-- 3. Definitions, Acronyms, and Abbreviations

-- 4. Organization

-- 2. Overall description

-- 1. Product Perspective

-- 2. Product Functions

-- 3. User Characteristics

-- 4. Constraints

-- 5. Assumptions and Dependencies

-- 6. Apportioning of Requirements

-- 3. Specific Requirements

-- 4. Modeling Requirements

-- 5. Prototype

-- 1. How to Run Prototype

-- 2. Sample Scenarios

-- 6. References

-- 7. Point of Contact